GeoArchive/json-javascript-fast-search/README.md

     id           : 'id',   // primary key
     search       : '',     // search string / 'regex' => [*] = special wildcard : negativeIdPattern
-    searchSpecial: 'auto', // match special characters, like: match an a-acute char to an a and &aacute; auto = not for regex (gets messy fast..) idPos        : 'auto', // auto | before | after (where is the id relative to the search)
+    searchSpecial: 'auto', // match special characters, like: match an a-acute char to an a and &aacute; auto = not for regex (gets messy fast..) seachIgnore  : ['id'], // exclude key values from positive search result for nothing set to [] idPos        : 'auto', // auto | before | after (where is the id relative to the search)
     //                        Only when set to 'auto' there will be validation idPosLast    : 'after',// before | after (last result, default expectation: after )